How to Prevent Mice in Your Minnesota Home

 The most effective way to keep mice out of your home long-term is to prevent them from ever getting in.
-Our Pest Experts will inspect your home to create a mouse control plan custom-designed for your home.
-This includes:
+Rainbow Pest Experts’ Mouse Exclusion provides a warrantied* long-term solution for keeping mice out of your home!
+We will inspect your home to create a mouse control plan custom-designed for your home, including:

 - Locating the source of the infestation